Botanical Watercolour Painting

 Mary Dillon, Botanical Watercolour Artist and Instructor

-The Botanical Watercolour Painting Workshop will be held in Waterford City in April 2019.
+The Botanical Watercolour Painting Workshop will be held in Cork City in September 2019.

 See the dates and details for this workshop below, or contact us to find out more and to enrol.